-Upper Darby's downtown has one of the largest and most diverse populations, and it is also one of the most walkable downtowns in the region.
-It also has a number of civic, cultural and office uses in the downtown.
-As a result, Upper Darby is one of the most diverse downtowns, and it has a Diversity Score of 29.
+Princeton's downtown has one of the largest and most diverse populations, and it is also one of the most walkable downtowns in the region.
+It has a number of cultural and office uses in the downtown, as well as a healthy mix of retail types.
+As a result, Princeton was determined to be the most diverse of the downtowns, and it has a Diversity Score of 24.

-Upper Darby's social and economic diversity, and its walkable built environment most likely helped mitigate the pandemic's impact.
-With a Pandemic Impact Score of 32, Upper Darby was one of the 10 least impacted downtowns.
+Princeton's social and economic diversity, and its walkable built environment most likely helped mitigate the pandemic's impact.
+With a Pandemic Impact Score of 33, Princeton was one of the 10 least impacted downtowns.